sumeet-darekar/sekiato/README.md

-# Sekiato - Code Security Scanner
+# Sekiato - A Vulnerability Sentinel

 A web-based application for scanning and identifying security vulnerabilities in code.